What Are Cookies?

 How do I disable cookies?

-If you want to disable cookies you need to change your website browser settings to reject cookies.
-How you can do this will depend on the browser you use.
+You can also change your website browser settings to reject cookies.
+How you do this will depend on the browser you use.
 Further details on how to disable cookies for the most popular browsers are set out below:

 For Microsoft Internet Explorer: